unix/next-password/README.md

 ### Open design

-*NextPassword*'s edge function code is isolated from the client code, so they don't have to interact with each other at all.
+*NextPassword's* edge function code is isolated from the client code, so they don't have to interact with each other at all.
-The size of the middleware is about 3.9kb(gzipped), Auth component are approximately 20kb(gzipped, can be cached), Nevertheless, you can customize the minimalist login component, please refer to [this example]().
+The size of the middleware is about `3.9kb`(gzipped), Auth component are approximately `20kb`(gzipped, can be cached).

+In addition, *NextPassword* supports server-side rendering styles, please refer to this [full example](https://github.com/unix/next-password/blob/master/examples/with-server-styles).

 ## Configuration